myersg86/openvpn/doc/man-sections/protocol-options.rst

   If the ``algorithm`` parameter is :code:`stub`, :code:`stub-v2` or empty, compression will be turned off, but the packet framing for compression will still be enabled, allowing a different setting to be pushed later.
-  Additionally, :code:`stub` and :code:`stub-v2` wil disable announcing ``lzo`` and ``lz4`` compression support via *IV_* variables to the server.
+  Additionally, :code:`stub` and :code:`stub-v2` will disable announcing ``lzo`` and ``lz4`` compression support via *IV_* variables to the server.